 - Is less formal-everyone’s needs and interests can be addressed

-- Preserves relationships, allowing for greater opportunities for post-divorce co-parenting and positive communication
+- Preserves relationships, allowing for greater opportunities for positive communication in the future

 - Achieves better results with higher compliance rates than traditional litigation

 How is Mediation different from going to court?